wpilibsuite/GradleRIO/README.md

 ### Visual Studio 2017 Community / Full (not Visual Studio Code)

-_VS2017 support is unofficial in the FRC sense, but is well supported by the Gradle team.
+_VS2017 support is unofficial in the WPILib sense, but is well supported by the Gradle team.
 CSA Support isn't guaranteed, so make sure you're prepared to fix any issues yourself if you're at an event._

 To start with, you must apply the `visual-studio` plugin to build.gradle.
 In your `build.gradle`, put the following code in the `plugins {}` block.
 ```gradle